FNG04 Employee Reward and Recognition Programs

 - the Human Resources Representative

-The Financial Officer must review the proposed program with the Corporate Controller's Office to assess the federal tax (IRS) implications.
+The Financial Officer must review the proposed program with the Office of Budget and Finance to assess the federal tax (IRS) implications.

 Reward and recognition may be intended for individual employees, groups of employees, employee work-units, or departments.
 All categories of employees should be represented and considered for employee recognition.

 Due to financial aid considerations, full-time graduate and undergraduate students are not eligible for Employee Reward and Recognition Programs.

 Selection criteria must be documented as part of the unit's Employee Reward and Recognition Program.
 The budget executive may designate an individual or committee, working in conjunction with the Human Resources Representative, to develop specific award standards and selection criteria, and to nominate or select award recipients.

 Awards can take many forms and should be appropriate to the achievement being cited.
 Certain types of employee awards are subject to taxation via the University's payroll system as determined by IRS regulations.
 General funds may be used for awards such as certificates of achievement, plaques, Nittany Lion statues, special professional development opportunities, etc. (see table below for examples and general funds dollar limitations).
 General funds may not be used for cash, checks, or gift certificates.